ga-chicago/MongoDBInstallScript/README.md

 ##How to I keep running MongoDB after I run this?
 Next time you reboot your computer, open a new tab in terminal and run the `mongod` command.

+##Testing/Bug Reports
+This script has been tested on a fesh installation of Mac OS 10.10.3.
+If you run into any issues, please create an **issue** or fork this repository!
+Pull requests welcome. :)